quire-io/guide/_docs/tasklist-10-comments.md

 #### Style your comments

 The comment area supports markdown to give more styles to your text.
-You could click on the **Markdown** icon to get a simple cheetsheet of Markdwon.
+You could click on the **Markdown** icon to get a simple cheat sheet of Markdown.

 To preview what you have just typed, hit <kbd>Ctrl</kbd> + <kbd>E</kbd> or <kbd>⌘</kbd> + <kbd>E</kbd> for Mac.